 Repair and Remedy suits must be filed in the Justice of the Peace Precinct where the property affected by Repair/Remedy Condition Related to Habitability of the Premises is located.
 It is important to understand that the Judge is neither an advocate for the landlord or tenant, and each case is tried on it's own individual merit.

-Court costs in the amount of $126.00 are due at the time of filing (exact change, if cash or by money order only).
+Court costs in the amount of $131.00 are due at the time of filing.

-If premises are located in Precinct 1 - Place 2, you can file a suit, to enforce the landlord's duty to repair or remedy a condition materially affecting the physical health or safety of an ordinary tenant, in this Court.
-Once the suit is filed, the court will immediately issue citation directed to the landlord, commanding the landlord to appear before the Judge for a Trial setting.
+If premises are located in Precinct 4 you can file a suit to enforce the landlord's duty to repair or remedy a condition materially affecting the physical health or safety of an ordinary tenant, in this Court.
+Once the suit is filed, the court will immediately issue a citation directed to the landlord, commanding the landlord to appear before the Judge for a Trial setting.